joshuaboniface/remote-faster-whisper/README.md

 Remote Faster Whisper is a basic API designed to perform transcriptions of audio data with [Faster Whisper](https://github.com/guillaumekln/faster-whisper) over the network.

-Our reference example consumer is [Kalliope](https://github.com/kalliope-project/kalliope), a Python virtual assistant tool.
+Our reference consumer is [Kalliope](https://github.com/kalliope-project/kalliope), a Python virtual assistant tool.
 Normally, Kalliope would run on a low-power, low-cost device such as a Raspberry Pi.
 While Faster Whisper can run on such a device, it can take a prohibitively long time to process the speech into text, especially on older or non-overclocked devices or when requiring better than `tiny` accuracy.
 Remote Faster Whisper exists to offload this processing onto a much faster machine, ideally one with a CUDA-supporting GPU, to more quickly transcribe the audio and return it in a reasonable time.
-This can also enable a small collection of such devices to use a single central transcription server to avoid using a lot of power individually.
+This can also enable a small collection of such devices to use a single central transcription server to avoid using a lot of power individually, while still keeping the STT self-hosted on-network.
 An example STT plugin for Kalliope is provided in [the Kalliope folder](/kalliope).

+## Installation & Usage

 To install Remote Faster Whisper, clone this repository to your system and run `setup.sh` as root (e.g. `sudo ./setup.sh`).
 You will be prompted for several configuration details, including the path to install it to, whether to install a service unit for it or not, and what user to run it as (for service deploys only).
 It will then install Remote Faster Whisper inside a virtualenv in the specified path, (if chosen) install the systemd unit file into `/etc/systemd/system`, and then finally prompt you to edit the configuration file and start/enable the service.